timescale/docs/timescale-forge/create-a-service.md

 If you forget your password, you can reset it from the `Operations` menu in the service dashboard.
 </highlight>

-It takea a couple minutes for your service to be provisioned.
+It takes a couple minutes for your service to be provisioned.
 When your database is ready for connection, a green `Running` label shows above the service in the service dashboard.